TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 If you look closely, you will observe the repeating pattern of "@, sequence, +, quality" for every fourth lines.

+You can use the arrow keys on your keyboard to get a very real feeling about length of some of these reads.
+Remember that since every forth line encodes the quality for each position using all basic computer characters including symbols, numbers and text: Hence the seemingly random lines of garble.

-Wikipedia is a good place to learn more about the fastq format (https://en.wikipedia.org/wiki/FASTQ_format) which is widely used in biological sequencing.
+Wikipedia is a good place to learn more about the fastq format (https://en.wikipedia.org/wiki/FASTQ_format) which is widely used in biological sequencing workflows.

 ## Quality control and filtering of the raw reads 🛂